asconix/nixos-setup-minimal-installation-cd/README.md

    1:                       0xEF                         22.0 MB    disk2s2
 ```

-You find the ISO image in the [release section](https://github.com/cpilka/nixos-setup-minimal-installation-cd/releases) of the Git repository.
-It contains the most recent version of the NixOS 19.09 installer ISO image.
+You find the ISO image in the [release section](https://github.com/asconix/nixos-setup-minimal-installation-cd/releases) of the Git repository.